sass-jacob/idp_linkerizer/README.md

 **(7)** Feed rmsd values and pick acquisition function to run active_learning_loop.py and obtain new predictions to loop **5, 6, and 7**.

 Data analysis is performed using relevant files provided.

+The linkers selected at each active learning loops and their acquisition function values are in the active_learning_results_dict directory.
+The linkers and their calculated rmsd values are in the rmsd directory.